kunyanglu/kunyanglu.github.io/_posts/2015-03-15-formatting-and-links.md

 <hr>

 Because thinking is a voluntary action, decisions — which are obtained from thinking — are also in the control of our mind.
 Our ability to make choices is powerful.
 Choice is not an illusion.
-We have fundamental control over our own mind and we have fundamental control over the path that we aim to take.
+We have fundamental control over our own mind.
+We choose the path that we aim to take.